Zatom-1: Towards a Multimodal Foundation Model for 3D Molecules and Materials: Conclusion

 \section{Conclusion}

-In this work, we introduced \textsc{Zatom-1}, the first general-purpose foundation model for 3D molecules and materials.
-Empirical results show that \textsc{Zatom-1} achieves state-of-the-art molecule generation and competitive materials generation, with fast training and inference speeds.
-Additionally, it demonstrates the advantages of generative pretraining for downstream prediction tasks, marking SciML's first instance of positive predictive transfer learning through joint generative pretraining.
-As a single neural network capable of multiple fundamental tasks in molecular and material science, \textsc{Zatom-1}'s code and weights are \href{https://github.com/Zatom-AI/zatom}{freely available}.
+In this work, we introduced \textsc{Zatom-1}, a general-purpose model architecture for 3D molecules and materials, as a step towards a true foundation model architecture for 3D chemistry.
+Empirical results show that \textsc{Zatom-1} achieves state-of-the-art 3D molecule and materials generation, with fast training and inference speeds.
+Additionally, it demonstrates the advantages of multi-domain generative pretraining for downstream prediction tasks, providing state-of-the-art multi-task molecular property predictions for QM9, which marks SciML's first instance of positive inter-domain transfer for prediction tasks through cross-domain generative pretraining.
+Supplementary experiments, including those with the QMOF and OMol25 datasets, confirm that \textsc{Zatom-1} can also learn effective representations of complex atomistic systems, in spite of its current limitations (see Appendix \ref{appendix:additional_model_details}).
+Notably, given \textsc{Zatom-1}'s all-atom architectural scalability and versatility, future work performing parallel model and data scaling, in addition to integrating new data domains, tasks, and modalities (e.g., proteins or RNA), may unlock new foundational capabilities within and beyond the chemical sciences.
+As a generalized model for 3D chemistry, \textsc{Zatom-1}'s code and weights are freely available.